-Kinases are an extensive class of enzymes catalyzing phosphorylation, hence, affecting reactivity and binding properties of the substrates and regulating the energy balance.
+Kinases are an extensive class of enzymes affecting the substrates’ reactivity and binding properties and regulating the energy balance by catalyzing phosphorylation.
 Therefore, kinases are crucial to many phases of cell life.
-Modulators of protein kinase activity are firmly established as a major class of drug targets for the pharmaceutical industry.
+Modulators of protein kinase activity are firmly established as a significant class of drug targets for the pharmaceutical industry.
 Consistently high interest in this class of targets reflects both advances in identifying selective protein kinase inhibitors and a growing perception of the fact that these drugs offer a novel, well-tolerated oral therapy for some of the most untreatable cancers and immune disorders.

-Life Chemicals offers a Kinase Docking Library, designed using receptor-based approach.
-We have developed a docking and scoring strategy to identify potentially active and selective inhibitors on the base of crystal 3D structures of protein-ligand complexes of five kinases from different families:
+Life Chemicals has designed a proprietary Kinase Targeted Docking Library of over 13,000 drug-like screening compounds, using a receptor-based approach (docking-based virtual screening).
+This screening set is aimed at facilitating the efficiency of high-throughput screening projects in anticancer drug discovery.
+Our cheminformatics team has developed an original docking and scoring strategy to identify potentially active and selective kinase modulators on the base of crystal 3D structures of protein-ligand complexes of five molecular targets from different kinase families:

 - GSK3 (glycogen synthase kinase 3)